datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 > The data will always be the same on a new connection.

 The leading `00 00 00 00` is the giveaway, 32-bits.
-To test my theory I used the following C-snippet with some open source code I used with [c2t](https://github.com/datajerk/c2t) to create a `.wav` file and then tested with `minimodem`.
+To test my theory I used the following C-snippet with some open source code included with [c2t](https://github.com/datajerk/c2t) to create a `.wav` file, and then tested with `minimodem`.

 C-snippet (full code here: [bin2wav.c](bin2wav.c)):